Some Guilford County high schools head into third week of suspended bus services

-On Friday, the school district announced it would continue its suspension of yellow school buses for 8 high schools in Guilford County as they try to address the bus driver shortage.
+On Friday, the school district announced it would continue its suspension of yellow school buses for eight high schools in Guilford County as they try to address the bus driver shortage.

 The district said nearly one-third of Guilford County Schools bus drivers are out due to illness, hard-to-fill vacancies, and leaves of absence.